Howard M. Metzenbaum U.S. Courthouse

 - Contract Magazine - Interiors Restoration Award, 2007

-- U.S. Green Building Council - Leadership in Energy & Environmental Design (LEED), 2007
+- U.S. Green Building Council - LEED® certification, New Construction (Renovation), 2007

 - AIA Cleveland Historic Resources Committee - Preservation Award, 2006